chuckreynolds/WPFBOGP/readme.txt

 1. Upload the `wp-facebook-ogp` folder to the `/wp-content/plugins/` directory
 1. Activate the WP Facebook OGP plugin through the 'Plugins' menu in WordPress
+1. You MUST add a Facebook ID to the Plugin Settings page for the plugin to produce OGP meta data

 == Frequently Asked Questions ==